-In the cavernous warehouse space of The Printworks, Tansy Davies and Nick Drake's new music theatre work Cave, follows a grieving man in his quest for survival in a devastated world, and will be premiered by the London Sinfonietta in June 2018.
+In the cavernous warehouse space of The Printworks, Tansy Davies and Nick Drake's new music theatre work Cave, follows a grieving man in his quest for survival in a devastated world.

 Desperate to connect one last time with his daughter, he enters a dark cave, triggering a journey into an underworld of spirits.
 Tansy Davies’ music often combines elements of rock and funk with those of contemporary classical music, and this latest project furthers her successful collaboration with librettist Nick Drake following their opera Between Worlds (2015).